dev-manish26/dev-manish26/README.md

 # 💫 Hi, I'm Manish
-A newbie in the world on tech<br>Currently trying my hands on web development
+A newbie in the world of tech<br>Currently trying my hands on web development

 ## 🌐 Socials: